antleaf/rioxx/webroot/content/profiles/v3-0-rc-2/rioxxterms_publisher.md

 ---

 <mark>
 I have changed the name to `rioxxterms:publisher` and used the child `rioxxterms:id` approach instead of an attribute.
-This is now consistent with `rioxxterm:author` and `rioxxterms:contributor`.
+This is now consistent with `rioxxterms:author` and `rioxxterms:contributor`.
 (Paul)
 </mark>